The Beach Boys: Greatest hits LPs, touring resurgence, and Caribou sessions

 After Holland, the group maintained a touring regimen, captured on the double live album The Beach Boys in Concert released in November 1973, but recorded very little in the studio through 1975.
 Several months earlier, they had announced that they would complete Smile, but this never came to fruition, and plans for its release were once again abandoned.
 Following Murry's death in June 1973, Brian retreated into his bedroom and withdrew further into drug abuse, alcoholism, chain smoking, and overeating.
-In October, the band fired Rieley.
-Rieley's position was succeeded by Mike Love's brother, Stephen, and Chicago manager James William Guercio.
-Chaplin and Fataar left the band in December 1973 and November 1974, respectively.
+In October, the band dismissed Rieley as manager and appointed Mike Love's brother, Stephen, and Chicago manager James William Guercio.
+Chaplin and Fataar left the band in December 1973 and November 1974, respectively, reducing the band back to the original five members.

-The Beach Boys' greatest hits compilation Endless Summer was released in June 1974 to unexpected success, becoming the band's second number-one U.S. album in October.
+The Beach Boys' greatest hits compilation album Endless Summer was released in June 1974 to unexpected success, becoming the band's second number 1 US album in October.
 The LP had a 155-week chart run, selling over 3 million copies.
-The Beach Boys became the number-one act in the U.S., propelling themselves from opening for Crosby, Stills, Nash and Young in the summer of 1974 to headliners selling out basketball arenas in a matter of weeks.
+A second volume of greatest hits, Spirit of America, followed in April 1975, reaching US number 8, being certified Gold, and having a 43-week chart run.
+The Beach Boys became the number-one act in the US, propelling themselves from opening for Crosby, Stills, Nash and Young in the summer of 1974 to headliners selling out basketball arenas in a matter of weeks.
 Guercio prevailed upon the group to swap out newer songs with older material in their concert setlists, partly to accommodate their growing audience and the demand for their early hits.
 Later in the year, members of the band appeared as guests on Chicago's hit "Wishing You Were Here".
 At the end of 1974, Rolling Stone proclaimed the Beach Boys "Band of the Year" based on the strength of their live performances.
-To follow-up the success of Endless Summer, another greatest hits collection, Spirit of America, was released in April 1975 and also proved successful, reaching the U.S. top-ten.